 The Sesame Credit model takes into account a range of information including the individual’s payment history and debt, their ability to fulfill contractual obligations, and their personal characteristics.
 In this respect, Sesame Credit works in a similar way to some credit systems in the United States.
 For example, while the most common form of credit score in the US, the FICO score, does not take into account personal characteristics, lenders often take those factors into account when implementing those scores.

-What Can You do to Prepare for the Implementation of the China Social Credit System?
+How to Prepare for the Implementation of China’s Social Credit Points System?

 While some valid concerns have been expressed about the trials of the social credit system so far, the potential benefits for foreign companies looking to extend or establish their operations in China cannot be underestimated.
 If it works as intended, the social credit system will mean: